YotpoLtd/resec/README.md

 }
 ```

-if you send `USR2` signal to Resec, it will dump the full reconsiler state + all related structs managed by the reconsiler.
+if you send `USR2` signal to Resec, it will dump the full reconciler state + all related structs managed by the reconciler.

 For example running `killall -USR2 resec` will yield logging output shown below